bestephe/loom/README.md

-# loom: The core code and experimental frameworks for Loom
+# loom: The core code and experimental frameworks for the NSDI '19 paper "Loom: Flexible and Efficient NIC Packet Scheduling"

 Loom enables dynamic application controlled packet scheduling.
 This is the repository for of the code related to Loom.
 This includes: